TaiHovanky/OMDb-Search-Exam/README.md

 # OMDb-Search-Exam
 Search the OMDb API

+### Start the application
+- Open a terminal window and navigate to the OMDb-Search-Exam directory.
+- Run the 'npm install' command to install all dependencies.
+- Run the 'webpack' command.
+- Open another terminal window and navigate to the OMDb-Search-Exam/server directory.
+Run the 'nodemon index.js' command.
+- In your browser, navigate to http://localhost:3000.

 ## Task Details
 - Consume the [OMDb API](http://www.omdbapi.com/) to fetch the top 10 results matching your search query (JSON).
 - Create an interface with at least one input field to be used to search for movies by title.